unboxedtype/light-assembler/README.md

 # Light-assembler

-The Everscale Assembler distributed in a form of shared library.
-It is used in Light compiler, to natively compile TVM mnemonics into the bytecode.
+Light-assembler is Everscale Assembler distributed in a form of shared library.
+It is  used in [Light](https://github.com/unboxedtype/light) compiler, for the purpose of natively compiling TVM mnemonics into the bytecode.

 ## Prerequisites